MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## Deploying Lambda Functions using CloudFormation

 - Inline: we can define the Lambda code inside the CF template
-    - The code for the Lambda function should be defined under `Code ZipFile` key which should specify that its content is a multi line content (use the pipe operator for this `|`)
+    - The code for the Lambda function should be defined under `Code ZipFile` key which should specify that its content is a multi-line content (use the pipe operator for this `|`)
     - Restrictions:
         - Code should be limited in length
         - We can not have dependencies
 - Zip: we can zip the function and its dependencies and upload the archive into an S3 bucket
-    - The code for the lambda can be references under `Code S3Bucket` tag
+    - The code for the lambda can be referenced under `Code S3Bucket` tag
     - We have to specify the bucket and location for the zip in S3
     - We can also reference the version of the archive by `S3ObjectVersion`